syncfusion-content/blazor-docs/blazor/timeline/events.md

 # Events in Blazor Timeline component

-This section describes the TImeline events that will be triggered when an appropriate actions are performed.
+This section describes the Timeline events that will be triggered when an appropriate actions are performed.
 The following events are available in the TImeline component.

 ## Created

-The [Created]() event is triggered when the Timeline component is created and fully initialized.
+The Timeline component triggers the [Created]() event when the component rendering is completed.

 ```cshtml